aptech/docs/docs/plotsetxticlabel.rst

 Purpose
 ----------------
-Controls the formatting and angle of x-axis tick labels for 2-D graphs.
+Controls the formatting and angle of x-axis tick labels.

 Format
 ----------------